Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Deterministic approximation of height functions via tilings

-\begin{claim} The numbers of excursion from $\Gamma_h^\reg$ is at most $4d$ and the number of excursion from $\Gamma_\psi$ is at most $d$. \end{claim} \begin{proof} Each excursion of $\Gamma_h^\reg$ from $\Gamma_\psi$ by construction starts with a defect so there are at most $d$ of them.
-Similarly, at most $d$ excursions from $\Gamma_h^\reg$ contain a defect so we only need to bound the number of excursion with no defect.
-Similarly, the total length of non-maximal excursion is at most $d$ so we can reduce to maximal excursion.
+\begin{claim} The number of excursions from $\Gamma_h^\reg$ is at most $4d$ and the number of excursions from $\Gamma_\psi$ is at most $d$. \end{claim} \begin{proof} Each excursion of $\Gamma_h^\reg$ from $\Gamma_\psi$ by construction starts with a defect so there are at most $d$ of them.
+Similarly, at most $d$ excursions from $\Gamma_h^\reg$ contain a defect so we only need to bound the number of excursions with no defect.
+Similarly, the total length of the non-maximal excursions is at most $2d$ so we can reduce to maximal excursions.
 Let $\Gamma_h[t_1, t_2]$ be one of them and assume by symmetry that it is above $\Gamma_h^\reg$.
-Clearly it cannot both start and end on the same component of $\Gamma_{\min} \cap \mathring{S}$ but then by \cref{claim:type1,claim:type2} we can associate it to at least one line of $\Z^2$ which is crossed twice by $\Gamma_h$ and there can be only $d$ such line.
-Each line is counted at most twice, once for a maximal excursion below $\Gamma_h^\reg$ and one for a maximal excursion above $\Gamma_h^\reg$ which completes the proof. \end{proof}
+Clearly, it cannot both start and end on the same component of $\Gamma_{\min} \cap \mathring{S}$ but then by \cref{claim:type1,claim:type2} we can associate it to at least one line of $\Z^2$ which is crossed twice by $\Gamma_h$ and there can be only $d$ such lines.
+Each line is counted at most twice, once for a maximal excursion below $\Gamma_h^\reg$ and once for a maximal excursion above $\Gamma_h^\reg$ which completes the proof. \end{proof}